XucroYuri/Prompt_Factory/README.md

   ```

 ## Locale Configuration
-If you need to customize the interface and output language, refer to docs/locale/README_zh.md.
+If you need to customize the interface and output language, refer to [Chinese README](docs/locale/README_zh.md).

 ## Usage Example
 ```python